-472 Drug substances that are declared to be sterile must be in compliance with the Ph.
-Eur. general test 2.6.1 473 Sterility.
+Drug substances that are declared to be sterile must be in compliance with the Ph.
+Eur.
+General Chapter 2.6.1 Sterility.

 The specification for the substance should preferably not include tests implemented to comply with other pharmacopoeias than the Ph.
 Eur. (e.g. USP).
 The specification should be presented in tabular format.
-Parameters (along with the analytical technique used), limits and reference of the method, (e.g. Ph.
+Parameters (along with the analytical technique used), limits and reference of the method, (Ph.
 Eur. or in-house), should be clearly reported in the table.
 In case of in-house impurities controlled in the substance, an unequivocal chemical name of the compound should be used (in-house code may be added if relevant).
-In addition, the specification of the substance should contain only information corresponding to the quality claimed.

-481 European Pharmacopoeia monograph under revision
+European Pharmacopoeia monograph under revision

-482 If the monograph is in the process of being revised, the draft monograph may be taken into consideration 483 during evaluation.
-Therefore, the manufacturer may also wish to take it into consideration in the dossier in 484 particular with regard to impurities and their limits.
-However, application of a revised monograph is not 485 mandatory before the implementation date.
+If the monograph is in the process of being revised, the draft monograph may be taken into consideration during evaluation.
+Therefore, the manufacturer may also wish to take it into consideration in the dossier in particular with regard to impurities and their limits.
+However, application of a revised monograph is not mandatory before the implementation date.

-486 Analytical procedures (3.2.S.4.2)
+Analytical procedures (3.2.S.4.2)

 If test methods other than those described in the Ph.
 Eur. monograph are used, they must be fully described and validated (see below).
 Details of the methods of the Ph.
 Eur. monograph should not be reproduced in section 3.2.S.4.2.
-This applies also in case chromatographic adjustments are made to the Ph.
-Eur. method within the scope of Ph.
-Eur. chapter 2.2.46.
+In case chromatographic adjustments made to the Ph.
+Eur. method are within the scope of Ph.
+Eur. chapter 2.2.46., a comparative summary of the respective changes should be provided.